 - Mix ⅓ of the cream into the condensed milk mixture to lighten it.

 - Now gently fold through the remaining cream in two parts

-- Add 2 cups of brownie chunks and the remaining chocolate (or choc chips).
+- Add 2 cups of brownie chunks.
 Fold them through gently.

 - Tip into an airtight container or large loaf tin and freeze overnight.